alderon07/godoit/documentation/CONTRIBUTING.md

-# Contributing to godo
+# Contributing to godoit

-Thank you for your interest in contributing to godo!
+Thank you for your interest in contributing to godoit!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct